 - Submit the right form for the right work – some types of plumbing work may appear to be notifiable work but actually fall into a different category.
 For example, the installation of new fixtures in buildings that connect to a combined sanitary drain are often mistaken for notifiable work.
-Because the new fixtures may increase the load on the combined drain and affect other properties, it becomes compliance assessable work.
-In this case you need to submit a Permit Work Application Form for plumbing, drainage and on-site sewerage work with the relevant local government as well as obtaining a permit and arranging the required inspections.
+As the new fixtures may increase the load on the combined drain and affect other properties, it becomes compliance assessable work.
+In this case you need to submit a Permit Work Application Form for plumbing, drainage and on-site sewerage work to the relevant local government as well as obtaining a permit and arranging the following required inspections.

-- Submit as-constructed drawings – if the work you are doing involves underground sanitary drainage for a class 1a detached house, townhouse or class 10a shed or outbuilding make sure you include an as-constructed diagram with your Notifiable Work (Form 4/4A).
-This is a mandatory attachment in the online Notifiable Work (Form 4/4A) system and you can't complete your submission without one.
+- Submit as-constructed drawings – if the work you are doing involves underground sanitary drainage for a class 1a detached house, townhouse or class 10a shed or outbuilding make sure you include an as-constructed diagram with your notifiable work (Form 4/4A).
+This is a mandatory attachment in the online notifiable work (Form 4/4A) system and you can't complete your submission without one.
 The as-constructed drawing must have the location (where relevant) of fixtures and sanitary drains affected by the work, each access point for cleaning and maintaining the work and any reflux valve installed as part of the work.
-The drawing must also show dimensions of sanitary drains affected by the work and the depths and setbacks of any pipes, fixtures or apparatus installed.
+The drawing/s must show dimensions of sanitary drains affected by the work and the depths and setbacks of any pipes, fixtures or apparatus installed.

-- Install the correct type of backflow prevention device – as there is more than one type of backflow prevention device, it's important that it's installed by an appropriately licensed plumber with a current backflow endorsement.
+- Install the correct type of backflow prevention device – as there is more than one type of backflow prevention device, it's important that installation is by an appropriately licensed plumber with a current backflow endorsement.
 This will ensure that the right device is fitted in each situation.

-- Always install an air admittance valve or vent on sanitary plumbing or drainage – a vent or valve prevents broken seals on sewer pipes and helps to stop fumes, odours and vermin finding passage into habitable spaces within buildings.
+- Always install an air admittance valve or vent on sanitary plumbing or drainage – a vent or valve prevents broken seals on sewer pipes and helps stop fumes, odours and vermin finding passage into habitable spaces within buildings.